dyne/zencode-tools/README.md

 Then Zendebug will have keys for step or next and run to restart: every step zenroom will be re-executed so code can change during a debug session without problems.

+## Breakroom

+Zenroom debugger: place breakpoints in Zenroom to read the memory state.

 # License

 Software Tools to work with [Zenroom](https://dev.zenroom.org)